DinoChiesa/Apigee-CustomPolicy-EncryptedJWT/README.md

 # JWE and Encrypted JWT callout

 For several years, Apigee has included builtin policies that generate and verify signed JWT.
-As of November 2020, the built-in policies also can handle Encrypted JWT (As defined in [RFC 7516](https://tools.ietf.org/html/rfc7516)).
-But there are not yet built-in policies to handle general JWE.
-It's in the Apigee roadmap, but in the meantime, you can handle JWE (and encrypted JWT) _today_, with a Java callout.
+See [RFC 7519](https://tools.ietf.org/html/rfc7519) for a definition of JWT, and [RFC 7515](https://tools.ietf.org/html/rfc7515) for the specification for signing.
+As of November 2020, the built-in policies also can handle Encrypted JWT; see [RFC 7516](https://tools.ietf.org/html/rfc7516) for the specification on encryption.
+As of December 2024, there are not yet built-in policies in Apigee to handle general JWE.
+This capability is in the product backlog.
+In the meantime, you can handle JWE (and encrypted JWT) _today_, with a Java callout.

 This repo contains the Java source code for: